davidwesst/davidwesst.github.io/src/blog/how-much-is-enough-documentation/index.md

 - CONTRIBUTING.md
 description: "Documentation is important, but it takes a lot of time and if you are a solo developer, what documentation to you really need?
 Still, good docs can provide the context I forget after putting a project on the shelf, or explains how to fix something in older code I use, but haven't touched in a long time.
 So how much is 'enough' documentation and what types of documentation do I need to invest in give my future self the the best value for the effort I put in?"
 thumbnail: "repo-with-docs.png"
-thumnbail-alt: "File tree of a source code repository with a 'docs' folder containing a sub-folder entitled 'decisions' with a series of markdown files documenting technical decisions for the project."
+thumnbail_alt: "File tree of a source code repository with a 'docs' folder containing a sub-folder entitled 'decisions' with a series of markdown files documenting technical decisions for the project."

 ---